 ‘Too Big To Fail’ States

-This Symposium Essay explores the constitutional implications of a threatened default by a large state such as California.
-Much like the huge financial institutions that became distressed in 2008, a large state might be well be deemed too big to fail.
-If that kind of state sought a federal bailout, it would hold most of the cards in any negotiation because Congress lacks the power to compel a state to pay its debts.
+This Essay explores the constitutional implications of a threatened default by a large state.
+Much like the huge financial institutions that became distressed in 2008, a large state might well be deemed too big to fail.
+If that kind of state seeks a federal bailout, it would hold most of the cards in any negotiation because Congress lacks the power to compel a state to pay its debts.
 After outlining this hold-up issue, the Essay concludes by assessing some possible responses by Congress, such as invoking the Guarantee Clause or imposing future fiscal penalties under the Spending Clause.